Santorini Akrotiri Excavations

 The most famous archaeological site in Santorini -and one of the most important archaeological sites in the Aegean, is Akrotiri and the findings of the excavations that began in 1967.

-Akrotiri (Promontory) is located at the southwestern part of the island, 15 km from Fira.
+Santorini Akrotiri Excavations (Promontory) is located at the southwestern part of the island, 15 km from Fira.
 It is a real promontory, with sheer cliff shores stretching three miles west of the southernmost part of Santorini.

 The big excavation

 Covering about 50 acres, the settlement had a very well-planed infrastructure and an elaborate sewage system.
-Imported products found inside the buildings prove that Akrotiri was well developed, held strong ties with Minoan Crete and conducted business with the Greek mainland, the Dodecanese, Cyprus, Syria, and Egypt.
+Imported products found inside the buildings prove that Akrotiri was well developed.
+Held strong ties with Minoan Crete and conducted business with the Greek mainland, the Dodecanese, Cyprus, Syria, and Egypt.

-The growth of the town ended abruptly at the end of the 17th century BC, when its inhabitants left due to powerful seismic foreshocks.
+As a result the growth of the town ended abruptly at the end of the 17th century BC, when its inhabitants left due to powerful seismic foreshocks.
 Then, the volcano erupted, and volcanic material covered the town and the rest of the island, preserving the buildings and their contents to this day.

 Professor Spyros Marinatos began systematic excavations in Akrotiri, in 1967.
 He had decided to excavate there in order to prove an old theory of his, i.e. that the eruption of the volcano caused the collapse of the Minoan civilization in Crete (see also Attractions-Volcano).